rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 > In this section we are going to improve our already built pipeline and add ZAP scanning to it.

-1. To run zap scanning, we first need to get the application url on which we will perform our vulnerability scanning.
+1. To run zap scanning, we first need to get the application URL on which we will perform our vulnerability scanning.
-    Below the command below in your crw workspace to retrieve you application url:
+    Below the command below in your crw workspace to retrieve you application URL:

 ```bash
  echo https://$(oc get route review --template='{{ .spec.host }}' -n ${TENANT_NAME}-dev)
 ```
-This is the url for your application.
+This is the URL for your application.

 2. We want to be able to send result to allure.
-So we need to get the url for allure as well.
-Run the below oc command to get allure url.
+So we need to get the URL for allure as well.
+Run the below oc command to get allure URL.
 **Replace the <TENANT_NAME> with your tenant**
 ```bash
  echo https://$(oc get route <TENANT_NAME>-dev-allure --template='{{ .spec.host }}' -n ${TENANT_NAME}-dev)
 ```
-Now that you have both the urls require.
+Now that you have both the URLs require.
 Let's add our task to the pipeline.

 3. Open the Chart we added to `00-tekton-pipelines` folder in section 2.
    ![images/pipelines-Nordmart-apps-GitOps-config](images/pipelines-nordmart-apps-gitops-config.png)

 2. Open the values file in the editor.
 After the `stakater-gitlab-update-cd-repo-v1`.
 We need to add a couple of params as well. `app_url` and `allure_host`
-Replace <APP_URL> with the url you obtained from step 1.
+Replace <APP_URL> with the URL you obtained from step 1.
-Replace <ALLURE_HOST> with url you obtained from step 2.
+Replace <ALLURE_HOST> with URL you obtained from step 2.
 ```
 - defaultTaskName: stakater-zap-proxy-v1
   params: